 The intention is that a student can be eligible for the program by the start of the junior year.
 In practice candidates should plan an appropriate course schedule prior to this point.
-The examination in d) may also serve as the examination required for graduation with distinction in mathematics at undergraduate level.
+The comprehensive exam listed above may also serve as the examination required for graduation with distinction in mathematics at the undergraduate level.

 Candidates in this program must satisfy all the requirements for the B.S. degree in mathematics, applied mathematics or math/computer science at WWU.
 At least 12 of the credits used towards the undergraduate degree must be from graduate (500-level) courses.

 Subject to the discretion of the department, students admitted to the program may enroll in any graduate (500-level) math course.
 This provision implies the relaxation, for students admitted to the program, of Graduate School rules regarding undergraduate enrollment in graduate courses.
 General approval is given when a student is admitted to the program, with authority to approve enrollment in particular graduate courses delegated to the department.
 The Graduate School will be notified of each instance of a graduate course being taken by an undergraduate in terms of this provision.